-Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.
+\Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.

 To mitigate risk of loan losses, the Association may enter into guarantee arrangements with certain GSEs, including the Federal Agricultural Mortgage Corporation (Farmer Mac), and state or federal agencies.
 These guarantees generally remain in place until the loans are paid in full or expire and give the Association the right to be reimbursed for losses incurred or to sell designated loans to the guarantor in the event of default (typically four months past due), subject to certain conditions.
-The guaranteed balance of designated loans under these agreements was \$6,496, \$8,396, and \$6,256 at December 31, 2016, 2015, and 2014, respectively.
-Fees paid for such guarantee commitments totaled \$2, \$2, and \$3 for 2016, 2015, and 2014, respectively.
+The guaranteed balance of designated loans under these agreements was \$6,305, \$6,496, and \$8,396 at December 31, 2017, 2016, and 2015, respectively.
+Fees paid for such guarantee commitments totaled \$1, \$2, and \$2 for 2017, 2016, and 2015, respectively.
 These amounts are classified as noninterest expense.

 A restructuring of a debt constitutes a troubled debt restructuring (TDR) if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider.
 The following tables present additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
-There were no new TDRS for the year ended December 31, 2015; therefore no table is presented for that period.
+There were no new TDRs for the years ended December 31, 2017 and December 31, 2015; therefore no tables are presented for those periods.

-Ye ar Ended Decemb er 31, 20 016
+Year Ended December 31, 2016

-Outstanding Recorded Investment Interest Concessions ncipal cessions her essions Т otal Charge-of
+Outstanding Recorded Investment erest essions incipal cessions ther essions Total Char ge-offs

 Pre-modification:

 Production and intermediate-term \$ - \$ 130 \$ - \$ 130

-Total \$ - \$ 130 \$ \$ 130
+Total \$ - \$ 130 \$ - \$ 130

 Post-modification:

-Production and intermediate-term \$ - \$ 100 \$ - \$ 100 \$
+Production and intermediate-term \$ - \$ 100 \$ \$ 100 \$ -

-Total \$ - \$ 100 \$ - \$ 100 \$
+Total \$ - \$ 100 \$ - \$ 100 \$ -

-Ye ar Ended Decemb er 31, 20)14

-Inte erest Pri Ye ncipal Decemb er 31, 20)14

-Outstanding Recorded Investment erest Ot)14 Total Char ge-offs

-0 ncipal Ot her Char ge-offs

-Pre-modification: ncipal Ot her Char ge-offs

-Pre-modification: ncipal cessions Ot Conce her otal Char ge-offs

-Pre-modification: Real estate mortgage Total essions - Conc \$ ncipal cessions 443 Ot Conce \$ her essions Т \$ fotal 443 Char ge-offs

-Pre-modification: Real estate mortgage essions - Conc \$ ncipal cessions 443 Ot Conce \$ her essions Т \$ fotal 443 Char ge-offs